Colorado Non-Resident Fishing License: Cost and How to Get One

 non resident fishing license fees

-If you’re planning to fish in Colorado and you’re not a resident, you’ll need to know about the non-resident fishing licenses available.
+If you’re fishing in Colorado and you’re not a resident, you’ll need to pick the right non-resident license for your trip.

 Non-resident anglers aged 16 and older must purchase a non-resident annual fishing license for $120.25, regardless of age.